JOJ0/discodos/README.md

 _**Note: Currently DiscoDOS rating analysis system is not finished.
 This will be coming in future version.
 As a preparations for this feature, you only are allowed to put these character combinations into the trans_rating field: ++, +, ~, -, --**_

+### I'd like to get as much information about my music as possible - in one go!

+As you've probably learned already, DiscoDOS doesn't import all information about a record collection at once but rather "on user request".
+Eg. single tracks or whole mixes can be asked to be filled in with additional data from Discogs or AcousticBrainz.
+When dealing with record collections containing hundreds or even thousands of records, obviously working through all of them via the APIs of online information services takes a lot of time, but certainly DiscoDOS can be asked to do it:

+To make a full import of your whole record collection from Discogs (all releases INCLUDING all tracks on them) execute:

+`disco import --tracks`

+_**Note: This command can also be used for an initial import (you just started using DiscoDOS - DiscoBASE is still empty).**_

+_**1000 records including a total of 3000 tracks complete in about 20 minutes**_

+To get additional data from MusicBrainz and AcousticBrainz (key, BPM, weblinks to release- and recordingpages), execute:

+`disco import --zz`

+_**Note: This command requires the import-tracks command above, being completed already.**_

+_**This process will take hours and hours, depending on the size of your collection**_

+Read more on "*Brainz matching and importing" and it's performance in the [the import command chapter](#The-import-command).
+You will also learn how the process could be resumed if for some reason the computer had to be switched off or the connection broke away.

+Here's a trick to execute both commands one after the other.
+We use the "command concatination" features of our shell:

+On Windows, do:

+`disco import --tracks  &  disco import -zz`

+on macOS or Linux it's:

+`disco import --tracks  &&  disco import -zz`

+Leave this running "overnight" - You will see a final summary after each of the commands completes, telling you the exact time it was running and how much information was processed and imported.
+If you'd like to help improve this manual, copy/paste your stats into a [Github issue](https://github.com/JOJ0/discodos/issues), it would help me a lot to state more accurate estimates here.

 ## Command Reference